CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 Dedicated IP system

-CyberGhost now offers dedicated IPs for an extra $5 a month, dropping to $4.25 a month (recently up from $4) on the annual plan, or $3.75 a month over two years.
-Hand over the cash and you'll get a unique IP address for your use only, reducing the chance that you'll be blocked by sites for other people's bad behavior, and allowing you to access IP-restricted business networks while using the VPN.
+CyberGhost now offers dedicated IPs for an extra $5 a month, dropping to $4.25 a month (recently up from $4) on the annual plan, or $3.75 a month over three years.
+Hand over the cash and you'll get a unique IP address for your use only, reducing the chance that you'll be blocked by sites for the bad behavior of other people, and allowing you to access IP-restricted business networks while using the VPN.

-We chose New York and the website presented us with a token, a lengthy text string ('DIP26mZCWKAQP3oKioFu8YLRburW6LxR') which represented our IP.
+We chose New York and the website presented us with a token consisting of a lengthy text string ('DIP26mZCWKAQP3oKioFu8YLRburW6LxR') which represented our IP.
 We pasted this into the Windows app, and our dedicated IP became available from the location picker.

 Although this may sound like a hassle, there's a good reason for the scheme.
 CyberGhost doesn't associate the IP with our account, which ensures it remains as anonymous as a regular VPN IP address; the company has no way to connect any web action to a particular account.